20 Oct LPN | Licensed Practical Nurse Programs

 Once you have met the above requirements, you will need to submit proof of citizenship.
 If you are coming from outside the U.S., you need to provide the Test of English as a Foreign Language (TOEFL) official score to ensure that you have a good command of the English language.
 You need a GED certificate or a GPA of 2.0 or above.
 The application process is quite lengthy, so make sure you gather all the necessary documents early on to submit for evaluation in time.
 Most schools will also ask you to complete a basic test that showcases your scholarly potential (such as the Test of Essential Academic Skills).
 You will most likely be asked to show up for an interview (usually in-person), so make sure you are prepared to answer a few questions.

 Upon acceptance, there are several items you should look out for: a CPR certificate (level C is needed), a criminal record check through the Ministry of Justice, a TB test and a wide array of screenings or immunization records.

 What will you learn?

 An LPN program will teach you the framework of patient needs, critical thinking skills, ethical and legal concepts and how to employ them, as well as the socialization process of nurses.
-You will also learn about microbiology, nursing theory, human psychology, chronic diseases, statistics, reproductive health and role transition.
-The theoretical courses will show you how to interact and manage patients with acute or chronic illnesses, but also how to communicate and work as a team with other healthcare professionals to have a fruitful collaboration.
+You will learn about microbiology, nursing theory, human psychology, chronic diseases, statistics, reproductive health and role transition.
+The theoretical courses will show you how to interact with and manage patients with acute or chronic illnesses, and how to communicate and work as a team with other healthcare professionals to have a fruitful collaboration.